jansenosorio/jansenosorio/README.md

 - 🔭 I’m currently studying at Driven Education

-- 🌱 I’m currently learning Javascript, ReactJS
+- 🌱 I’m currently learning ReactJS

 - ⚡ You can call me Jota